null

 There are two types of noise commonly dealt with through ceilings: impact noise and airborne noise.
 Impact noise is the sound of footsteps, balls bouncing, or something dropped on the floor above you.
 This noise is structural and travels through the building’s structure.
 The only way to stop this type of noise is to isolate the floor-ceiling assembly with something to decouple the floor above (we use our UnderBlock rubber flooring underlayment) or to decouple the ceiling in your room (sound isolation clips).
 Soundproofing folks use something called an IIC Rating to tell how well a floor-ceiling assembly will stop impact noise.

 The second type of noise is airborne noise.
 Common types of airborne noise are people talking, dog’s barking, or sounds from the TV.
 The same methods we outlined above can be used for airborne noise, but you also have a couple more options in your toolkit.
-Those options include mass loaded vinyl and Green Glue with an additional layer of 5/8 drywall.
+Those options include mass loaded vinyl (MLV) for blocking airborne noise and Green Glue with an additional layer of 5/8 drywall.
 We use a different rating system, called an STC Rating to understand how well a soundproof floor-ceiling assembly will block airborne noise.

 Common Ceiling Soundproofing Scenarios